 She comments that while a melatonin supplement can help, it doesn’t work for everyone.
 It’s much better to get it naturally from the food you eat.

 Magnesium’s function is to deactivate adrenaline; thus, calming you.
 “People with restless leg syndrome are often times magnesium deficient,” Tracy tells us.

 Try incorporating a good source of magnesium into your diet.
 It can be found in the following foods:

 So for those hoping to make changes to their diet, think beyond how food choices affect you during the day, but how they affect you at night.
 Consider how food could be contributing to your insomnia.

 And for those looking to lose a few pounds, remember it’s not all about the work you put in during the day, but how your body recovers at night.
 (P.S.
-Don’t beat yourself up if you miss a 5 am workout.
+Don’t beat yourself up if you miss your 5 am work out.
 You can have peace of mind knowing a few more ZZZs may help you reach your goal quicker.)

 Tracy Owens MPH, RD, CSSD, LDN, founder of Triangle Nutrition Therapy, is a Registered Dietitian that received her Masters of Public Health in Nutrition from the University of North Carolina at Chapel Hill.
 She is one of approximately 750 Board Certified Specialists in Sports Dietetics (CSSD).
 Tracy is passionate about providing personalized nutrition strategies that help prevent, improve and sometimes reverse many common medical conditions, such as high blood pressure, pre-diabetes, diabetes, heart disease and many more.
 She also loves working with athletes to provide accurate and beneficial sports nutrition strategies so they can compete at their very best.